humanmade/block-editor-components/CONTRIBUTING.md

 ## Local development.

-You can contribute to this project whilst working on a project that is using it by using [npm link](https://docs.npmjs.com/cli/v8/commands/npm-link).
+You can contribute to Block Editor Components whilst working on a project that is using it with [npm link](https://docs.npmjs.com/cli/v8/commands/npm-link).

 Setting this up is a 2 part process.
 First, clone a copy of block editor components and link it locally.